 Being a developing country, Bangladesh receives LDC trade benefits from 52 countries.
 Benefits include tariff and quota free exports.
 With no tax to be paid to the governments, markets in North America and Europe have taken advantage of the opportunities in Bangladesh’s apparel industry.

-With the help of the government and ambitious entrepreneurs, a diverse ecology has developed in the industry that compliments the apparel manufacturers and helps this costs low.
-These include complementary goods manufacturers such as zippers, buttons, fabrics, packaging and all other accessories to financial institutes such as banks who not only provides low interest loans to clothing manufacturers but also help transact with foreign buyers.
+With the help of the government and ambitious entrepreneurs, a diverse ecology has developed in the industry that compliments the apparel manufacturers and helps keep costs low.
+These include complementary goods manufacturers such as zippers, buttons, fabrics, packaging and all other accessories to financial institutes such as banks who not only provide low interest loans to clothing manufacturers but also help transact with foreign buyers.